Cholinesterase reactivator

 Cholinesterase reactivators are drugs that reverse the inhibition of cholinesterase by organophosphates or sulfonates.
 They are used as antidote for treating organophosphate insecticide and nerve agent poisoning.
 Organophosphates are used industrially in agricultural pesticides, and globally as agents of chemical warfare.
-Discovered in 1955, Pralidoxime was the first cholinesterase reactivator used as an antidote to OP neurotoxicity and remains the most commonly used reactivator.

 Cholinesterase reactivators are indicated for anticholinesterase toxicity and cholinergic crisis, the signs of which are contained within the mnemonic DUMBELS : Diarrhea/diaphoresis, urinary frequency, miosis, bronchospasm/bronchorrhea, emesis, lacrimation, and salivation.
 Death may occur due to the blockage of nicotinic receptors of muscle fibers at the neuromuscular junction, causing paralysis of the muscles of respiration.

+Discovered in 1955, Pralidoxime was the first cholinesterase reactivator used as an antidote to OP neurotoxicity and remains the most commonly used reactivator.